Lawns: A Troubled Past

 By the time the 1950’s and 1960’s came around, lawns had thoroughly fixed their place in the American consciousness.
 Endless expansions of White suburban neighborhoods, often barring minority residents, came complete with lawns and shallow neighbors to quietly shame you for letting your grass grow too long.
 To have a lawn was an achievement in whiteness.
 There was an explosion of guide books, periodicals, and manuals tasked with telling you how to grow and care for a lawn.
 And while the ‘wilderness’ of the ‘savage’ West may have been conquered, lawns continued to fuel a mindset of the necessity to eliminate the messy wilderness.
 In order to further bring nature under human control, millions of dollars were pumped into the development of new kinds of grasses that could grow in unsuitable climates.
 Zoysia, Merion bluegrass, Bermuda, Centipede, St. Augustine, and AstroGrass, were marketed to Americans living in areas where Mother Nature made having a lawn difficult.
 At the same time, lawn owners began ramping up their assault against the pests which sought to undue their idyllic lawns.
 Lawn owners waged a violent war against Mother Nature trying to reclaim her land.
 Weeds, crab grass, cockroaches, Japanese beetles, ants, and worms, all were in the crosshairs of lawn owners.
 Millions of dollars were spent to design specialty lawn grass, and billions were spent on the development of pesticides and fertilizers to maintain that grass.

 Lawns helped create the category of wilderness and savagery that gave a reason to further America’s colonization of indigenous lands.
 But even long after America finished colonizing indigenous peoples, lawns continued play a key role in America’s expanding empire- this time overseas.
 After World War II, an arms race developed between the USSR and the USA.
 Each country was developing more efficient ways to eliminate foreign invaders.
 Chemical companies in the 40s and 50s were hard at work developing weapons to stop foreign invaders from coming into American lands.
 Many of their products wound up in American lawns, to protect American land from foreign invaders.
-As mentioned, Japanese beetles, crab grass, chinch bugs, and a host of other critters were targeted for messing up the perfectly green lawn.
+As Jenkins notes, Japanese beetles, crab grass, chinch bugs, and a host of other critters were targeted for messing up the perfectly green lawn.
 2,4-D, also known as dichlorophenoxyacetic acid, was hailed as a breakthrough for lawn care.
 Developed in part by the U.S. Golf Association, when the public got its hands on this weed killer, it was a game changer.
 Finally, a product which you could spray on lawns to kill weeds without having to kill your whole lawn.
 Known in the market as Weedone, America fell in love.
 Weedone became widely sprayed throughout America to maintain pristine home lawns.
 By the 1960s, 2,4-D had made its way overseas, to Vietnam, as the principle ingredient in Agent Orange.
 The United States used lawn care inventions designed to kill pests making pristine natural lawns look messy against ‘savage’ human combatants in the ‘wilderness’ of Vietnam.
 Foreigners and pests were treated to the same pesticide in order to get rid of them.
 Lawns and America’s colonial empire have always maintained a close relationship.
-Even in the 1930s, partnerships between the USDA and USGA built experimental farms in and around Virginia to explore effective pesticides.
+Jenkins adds that even in the 1930s, partnerships between the USDA and USGA built experimental farms in and around Virginia to explore effective pesticides.
 By the 1940s, the USDA transferred its experimental farm to the War Department, upon which they built the Pentagon.

 Lawns have played a significant role in shaping America’s imagination about what counts as natural, and what counts as wild.
 From their beginnings as status symbols for the elite, to partnerships between the War Department, USDA, and golf associations to build bombs- lawns helped shape America’s foreign policy on the Western frontier and overseas.
 Today, more of the world’s populations are migrating to city centers.
 And like in the 1850’s, the necessity for green space is becoming part of a global conversation.
 Though this time people are looking for nature in urban areas, not rural areas.
 As cities and communities learn to provide natural spaces in the middle of urban areas, we should avoid using lawns as an opportunity to reinforce dangerous ideas that nature looks like a well-manicured clean lawn.